-Other Trading Practices: FINRA Rule 6140
+Other Trading Practices (FINRA Rule 6140)

 Quick Answer

-What does FINRA Rule 6140(a) prohibit?
+What does FINRA's manipulative-trading rule prohibit?

 The core prohibition targets coordinated price manipulation.